dharma-eng/dharma-smart-wallet/README.md

   - if any other account is the caller, read the implementation address from storage and return it.
 - each user's smart wallet will refer to this contract in order to retrieve the current implementation
 - any time this contract's stored implementation is updated, the update will immediately go out to all user smart wallets
-- implemented in raw EVM assembly - no Solidity compiler bugs and a vanishingly small attack surface.
+- alternative implementation in raw EVM assembly - no Solidity compiler bugs and a vanishingly small attack surface.

 ##### 5) Dharma Smart Wallet Factory V1
 - public, unowned, non-upgradeable contract - can be called by anyone, and if there's an issue a new factory can easily be deployed
 - deploys and sets up new Dharma Smart Wallets as "minimal upgradable proxies" that get their implementation from the Dharma Smart Wallet Beacon
 - each smart wallet address can be known ahead of time based on the Dharma Key, so once users have a Dharma Key they can send funds to that address before the smart wallet has even been deployed
-- implemented in a "bare-metal" fashion so that contract deployments are as inexpensive as possible while still having an easy-to-use interface and emitting appropriate events
+- alternative implemention in a "bare-metal" fashion so that contract deployments are as inexpensive as possible while still having an easy-to-use interface and emitting appropriate events

-##### 6) Smart Wallet Implementation Contract V1
+##### 6) Smart Wallet Implementation Contracts
-- a contract that will contain all the logic of the global smart contract - **for now this contract is still just a stub!**
+- contracts that contain all the logic used by each smart contract instance
 - a new implementation contract is deployed every time an upgrade is going to take place
 - the multisig then instructs the upgrade manager contract to set the new implementation on an "upgrade beacon" contract (explained in the upgradeability RFC)
 - there are an important set of rules and limitations on how to structure implementation contracts that we won't get into here (but do let me know if you'd like to learn more about it)